9th8/up-to-date-real-world-haskell/27-sockets-and-syslog.md

 On the server side, you will first create a socket and bind to a port, just like UDP.
 Instead of repeatedly listening for data from any location, your main loop will be around the `accept` call.
-Each time a client connects, the server\'s operating system allocates a new socket for it.
+Each time a client connects, the server's operating system allocates a new socket for it.
 So we have the *master* socket, used only to listen for incoming connections, and never to transmit data.
 We also have the potential for multiple *child* sockets to be used at once, each corresponding to a